pluralsight/guides/in-review/android/boost-android-development-skills-to-produce-quality-apps/article.md

-Android OS has several releases over the past 2 years, while introducing astonishing features, and deprecation of few functionalities by introducing more stable features, so one of the challenging factor in android development is to make your app compatible with different levels of android versions and significantly make an elegant [UI](https://en.wikipedia.org/wiki/User_interface), along with providing a smooth descriptive [UX](https://en.wikipedia.org/wiki/User_experience) experience to users.
+Android OS has several releases over the past 2 years.
+These updates have introduced astonishing features thus causing several significant functionalities to become deprecated.
+This technological evolution has led to Android development challenge of keeping an app compatible with the different levels of Android OS, while keeping [UI](https://en.wikipedia.org/wiki/User_interface) and  [UX](https://en.wikipedia.org/wiki/User_experience) elegant.

-Throughout this tutorial, You will learn about, how you can enhance your wisdom and experience to implement UI, UX, code quality, security and third party libraries, along with tips and tricks to boost the quality of application with minimal efforts.
+Throughout this tutorial, You will learn about how you can implement UI, UX, code quality, security, and third party libraries, along with tips and tricks to boost the quality of application with minimal efforts.

 # Quick Start Guide

 The following guide will give you an instant notion about the basic android development terminologies in simplest terms, that is being used throughout this tutorial.

-* View : A `View` represents a graphical rectangular on the screen.
+* View: A `View` represents a graphical rectangular on the screen.
 Every [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) component like Button, TextView, EditText are inherited from `View` class.

-* ViewGroup : A `ViewGroup` is a layout container, which is responsible for positioning multiple views on the screen.
+* ViewGroup: A `ViewGroup` is a layout container, which is responsible for positioning multiple views on the screen.
 There are various decedents of ViewGroup like `LinearLayout`, `RelativeLayout`, `ConstraintLayout` etc, to position child views in linear or relative fashion.

-* Activity : An `Activity` is a single screen view that is visible to user.
+* Activity: An `Activity` is a single screen view that is visible to user.
 An application can consist multiple Activities for separate functionalities, for e.g splash, Login , signUp etc.

 ```android
 // To create activity, a class must extend Activity or AppCompatActivity class